 There are many benefits of promoting your work as an emerging artist, including access to funding and better chances for sales.
 Emerging artists have a low price point and the ability to experiment with new styles and techniques that may not be stable enough at higher price points.
 It is also easier for emerging artists to get their pieces into major retailers such as Anthropologie or West Elm because they can offer lower prices due to smaller production runs than large manufacturers.

 Hopefully, with time your marketing effort will pay off and you’ll become a household name.
 At this point, you might want to take extra measures to protect yourself and identity from falling into the wrong hands.
 We recommend using one of the many identity protection tools to protect yourself.
 Identity Guard was the clear winner when HSH compared it to Lifelock, another quality and reputable identity protection tool.
-Suppose you wish to compare the two before making a choice, consider visiting https://www.homesecurityheroes.com/lifelock-family-plans-review/.
-You’ll also see where Lifelock was thoroughly reviewed.
-That way, you get to make an informed choice.

 Crowdfunding is an effective way to spread the word about your work and gain support for future projects.
 There are several different types of crowdfunding, including donation-based models where users can contribute money without receiving any benefits in return, equity crowdfunding that gives backers shares of the project’s profits, or just exclusive perks like one-of-a-kind items or access to events with an artist.
 These campaigns allow artists to raise funds while gaining valuable exposure online through social media platforms such as Facebook and Twitter.